-Prerequisites: CHE102 or 112 or permission of instructor.
+Prerequisites: CHE112 or permission of instructor.

 CHE 322 - Organic Chemistry

 (4 credits) A continuation of the study of carbon compounds and their functional groups, including nomenclature, synthesis, reactions, structures, mechanisms and spectroscopic analysis.

 Note: Three lectures and one three-hour laboratory period per week.
 A fee is associated with this course.